Transcript: Caloric Restriction vs. Animal Protein Restriction

 And some proteins are worse than others.
 One amino acid in particular, leucine, appears to exert the greatest effect on TOR.
 In fact, just cutting down on leucine may be nearly as effective as cutting down on all protein.
 So where is leucine found?
 Predominantly animal foods: eggs, dairy, and meat, including chicken and fish, whereas plant foods have much less: fruits, vegetables, grains, and beans.

 In general, lower leucine levels are only reached by restriction of animal proteins.
 To reach the leucine intake provided by dairy or meat, we’d have to eat 9 pounds of cabbage—that’s like four big heads of cabbage—or 100 apples.
-These calculations exemplify the extreme differences in leucine amounts provided by a more standard diet in comparison to a vegetarian or vegan diet.
+These calculations exemplify the extreme differences in leucine amounts provided by a more standard diet in comparison to a plant-based diet.
 The functional role of leucine in regulating TOR activity may help explain the extraordinary results reported in the Cornell-Oxford-China Study, since quasi-vegan diets of modest protein content tend to be relatively low in leucine.

 This may also help explain the longevity of long-lived populations like the Okinawa Japanese, who have about half our mortality rate.
 The traditional Okinawan diet was only about 10% protein, and practically no cholesterol, because they ate almost all plants.
 Less than one percent of their diet was fish, meat, eggs, and dairy - the equivalent of one serving of meat a month, one egg every two months.
 Their longevity surpassed only by vegetarian Adventists in California, giving them perhaps the highest life expectancy of any formally described population in history.
+And now, we may be a little closer to answering the mystery as to why populations eating plant-based diets live the longest.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Ariel Levitsky.